How to Fix Lint filter full sensor on LG DLEX8900V (Electric)

 Common Symptoms & Causes

-If your LG DLEX8900V is displaying a lint filter warning, these specific symptoms typically point to a faulty lint filter full sensor.
+If your LG DLEX8900V is displaying a lint filter warning, here are some symptoms that typically indicate a faulty lint filter full sensor.

 • The dryer display shows a “Clean Filter” alert that won’t clear after cleaning